SEP Blog

 I’ve had the opportunity to interview talented, driven and successful leaders in Indy tech.
 We often don’t get to hear how software products get built and what it took to make them a reality.
 These stories of success and challenge have been encouraging for me to hear so I summarized some of my biggest takeaways. […]

-3 lessons I learned in my first months as a non-traditional software engineer
+3 lessons I’ve learned as a non-traditional software engineer

 I am about 3 months into my journey as a new software engineer.
 I work at a place where the bar is high for what it means to craft quality software.
 My peers are well-educated and highly disciplined engineers with many years of experience.
 Those conditions alone would be enough to cause someone new to […]